Date: Dec 15-Jan 16

 Top 100 Wine Kits 2015

-MEMBERS ONLYThis past April, 50 experienced judges evaluated a total of 1,224 wine kit entries as part of the overall 2015 WineMaker International Amateur Wine Competition.
-This large collection of kit entries was sent into the competition from across North America.
-The 1,224 wine kit entries were entered into over 30 different categories and represented a
+This past April, 50 experienced judges evaluated a total of 1,224 wine kit entries as part of the overall 2015 WineMaker International Amateur Wine Competition.
+This large collection of kit entries was

 Savoring Wine: Dry Finish